 If you are experiencing blue fingernails, you should seek medical care before beginning a workout.
 Blue tones to the skin could indicate a life-threatening condition such as a heart attack or embolism.
 It may also precede feeling lightheaded and fainting.
 Exercising may make the condition worse in life-threatening cases involving the heart and lungs.

-There is a relatively harmless condition called Raynaud's phenomenon that mimics cyanosis.
-It is caused by smaller arteries in the extremities that restrict or limit blood supply, leaving behind a bluish color in the fingers.
-This condition is harmless.
+Blue nails causes can include a relatively harmless condition called Raynaud's phenomenon that mimics cyanosis.
+According to the Cleveland Clinic, this condition is caused by smaller arteries in the extremities that restrict or limit blood supply, leaving behind a bluish color in the fingers.
 Exercising may help to force blood flow to the area and restore a normal color to the skin.